Ministry of Communication and Media

-The Ministry of Communication and Media (French: Ministère de la Communication et des Médias) is a governmental body of the Democratic Republic of the Congo responsible for overseeing media policy, regulating press and broadcasting, and ensuring compliance with national communication laws.
-Headquartered in Kinshasa, it plays a central role in managing the country's press freedom, audiovisual standards, telecommunications framework, and the relationship between state institutions and the media sector.
+The Ministry of Communication and Media (French: Ministère de la Communication et des Médias) is a government ministry of the Democratic Republic of the Congo responsible for media policy, press and broadcasting regulation, and enforcement of communications laws.
+It is headquartered in Kinshasa and oversees policies affecting the media, audiovisual standards, telecommunications framework, and the government-media relations.

 The Ministry is headed by the Minister of Communication and Media, who also serves as the government's official spokesperson.
-Since April 2021, this role has been held by Patrick Muyaya Katembwe, who was reappointed to the position in May 2024 under the government of Prime Minister Judith Suminwa following the re-election of President Félix Tshisekedi in the December 2023 presidential elections.
+Patrick Muyaya Katembwe has held the position since April 2021 and was reappointed in May 2024 under the government of Prime Minister Judith Suminwa following the re-election of President Félix Tshisekedi in the December 2023 presidential elections.

 Functions and responsibilities

 The Ministry derives its authority from multiple legal instruments, including the Constitution of the Democratic Republic of the Congo, the Law No. 96-002 of 22 June 1996 on the modalities of exercising press freedom, and the Framework Law No. 013/2002 of 16 October 2002 on telecommunications.
 Its structure and attributions are also defined in Ordinance No. 08/074 of 24 December 2008, which outlines the responsibilities of each ministry, and Ordinance No. 10/025 of 19 February 2010, which addresses government appointments.
 The Ministry also works closely with the Conseil Supérieur de l'Audiovisuel et de la Communication (CSAC), an independent authority responsible for overseeing audiovisual media, as established by Organic Law No. 11/001 of 10 January 2011.

 Ministerial Decree No. 035/2011 of 14 June 2011 serves as one of its chief regulatory instruments, which modified and expanded earlier decrees enforcing the 1996 press law.
 This decree introduced new obligations and procedures for private and public broadcasters, including: